Chinna Veedu: Production

 Kalpana, sister of actress Urvashi, made her debut in Tamil cinema with this film.
 Kovai Sarala portrayed the role of Bhagyaraj's mother at a young age.
-It was the first film in Tamil language to introduce Vijayalakshmi as the first female cinematographer.
+It was the first film in Tamil to introduce Vijayalakshmi as the first female cinematographer.
 During production, filming was suspended for four days as Bhagyaraj struggled to find the right dialogues to write for a scene; it was R. Parthiban who helped him.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Chittu Kuruvi" is set in the Pushpalathika raga, "Chittu Kuruvi" was later sampled by American rapper Junglepussy for the song "Satisfaction Guaranteed" (2014).